wyvern8/akamai-nginx/README.md

 1. After npm install, follow the instructions here to setup your .edgerc and test api calls are working. https://github.com/akamai/AkamaiOPEN-edgegrid-node

 2. Execute `npm run configure`in an interactive shell, and follow the prompts to retrieve your property json, or environment property values.
-Select save json to run offline - your property json will be placed in ./papiJson dir - refer to start-local.js .
-Alternatively, add output values to your .env file or environment variables. eg. start.js
+Select 'save json' to run offline - your property json will be placed in ./papiJson dir - refer to start.js .
+Alternatively, add output values to your .env file or environment variables.

 OR